Real Transportes Aéreos Flight 435: Searching

-REAL Transportes Aéreos Flight 435 departed at 17:22 on June 24, 1960, from Aeroporto da Pampulha in Belo Horizonte bound for Aeroporto Santos Dumont in Rio de Janeiro, carrying 5 crew members and 49 passengers, piloted by Captain João Afonso Fabrício Belloc.
-The flight proceeded without issues until it neared Santos Dumont Airport.
-Around 18:43, Captain Belloc reported at the NDB checkpoint at Ilha dos Ferros that he was beginning the landing procedures.
-It was raining heavily in Rio de Janeiro.
-This was the last communication from the aircraft with the Rio de Janeiro Approach Control (APP-RJ).
 After the Convair 340 disappeared from radar screens, a search was initiated by the Search and Rescue Service of the Força Aérea Brasileira and various public and private boats.
 Part of the Convair wreckage was located by a Guanabara state boat at 1:15 am on June 25.
-Few bodies could be identified due to the violence of the crash, which suggested the hypothesis of an explosion on board.
+Only a few bodies could be identified due to the violence of the crash, which suggested the hypothesis of an explosion on board.
 However, examinations of the wreckage did not reveal any traces of fire or explosion on board.